ossianhanning/aio-rdb-vfs/README.md

 Note that this is a work-in-progress.
 Only really important missing feature I need to add is symlink support (for Radarr and Sonarr.)

-This solution specifically targets the Windows platform and Real-Debrid currently, but expanding it to other providers and platforms is very possible.
+This solution specifically targets Windows and Real-Debrid currently, but expanding it to other providers and platforms is very possible.

+This is not finished and may never be, at least until WinFSP adds support for hard links.
+(Alternatively, I will fork radarr/sonarr.)

 ## Features